 However, with the good comes the bad and there were some adverse changes in cholesterol levels and markers for liver and kidney health.
 Subjects who received 1-DHEA on average had a 40% reduction in HDL (good cholesterol), a 30% increase in LDL (bad cholesterol), as well as elevated levels of ALT, AST, and reduction of ALP.
 Similar findings were reported in the aforementioned testosterone study.

-The last DHEA derivative I will talk about is a very interesting one.
-Many of you are familiar with the anabolic steroid nandrolone aka ?Deca? and its potent ability to add lean body mass with very few side effects.
+Many are familiar with the anabolic steroid nandrolone (Deca) and its potent ability to add lean body mass with very few side effects.
 This makes it very attractive to bodybuilders who want to experiment with androgens without engaging in many of the adverse effects these molecules can have.

 Well, leave it science to figure out how to take a metabolite of DHEA and turn it into an extremely anabolic compound.
 19-Nor-DHEA is a 2 step precursor to nandrolone (nortestosterone), which naturally occurs in the body, albeit in very small quantities.
 It undergoes the same 2 enzymatic reactions as the other DHEA derivatives mentioned in this article, but the final compound is a very different beast.

 The "19-Nor" part of the nomenclature that describes the chemical structure of the molecule.
 If you compare nandrolone to testosterone, you will see that the methyl group on carbon 19 of the ring structure is missing.
 This can affect the way nandrolone binds to the AR.

 First off, the ring becomes less planar in shape which changes the angle by which the ring structure binds to the AR.
 It has been hypothesized that because of this angle change, 19-nor compounds are much less androgenic compared to testosterone derivatives.